Celebrating Hispanic Heritage Month: Traditions, Culture, and Festivals

 Hispanic Heritage Month, from September 15th to October 15th, is all about recognizing and celebrating the histories, cultures, and contributions of American citizens with roots in Spain, Mexico, the Caribbean, and Central and South America (UCANR).
 This month-long party kicks off on September 15th, marking the independence anniversaries of Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
 Mexico and Chile join the celebration on September 16th and 18th, respectively.

-So, why the celebration?
+So, why the big celebration?
 Hispanic Heritage Month honors the rich and diverse cultural tapestry woven by Latino communities.
-From music and to food and art, this month showcases the vibrant contributions of Hispanic and Latino Americans to the cultural melting pot that is the United States.
+From to food and art, this month showcases the vibrant contributions of Hispanic and Latino Americans to the cultural melting pot that is the United States.
 For more on the festivities and events, check out hispanic heritage month activities.

 Embracing Latino Culture